- Fans are 25 times more efficient than portable air conditioners

 1. Install insulation

-The best first step to cooling your home is insulation.
+The best first thing to do to keep your house cool is to use insulation.

 It allows you to maintain a consistent temperature, without letting in all the heat that makes life so difficult in the summer.